Are you saving money every month?

 Lack of Cash Flow

-If you are struggling to get your bills paid every month, then the last thing you are worried about is what stock to buy next.
+If you struggle to pay your bills every month, then the last thing you worry about is what stock to buy next.
 Many millennials have substantial student loan debt, credit card payments, and high rent to deal with and this doesn’t leave room in the budget to invest.
 That’s ok; you’ll get there.
 Focusing on paying off debt and building up an emergency fund should be your focus right now, and there is nothing at all wrong with that.
 It doesn’t mean you can’t get a head start for when you are ready though.
 Start looking into the pros and cons of different types of investments or even play around with a mock portfolio.

 The Wrong Kind of Education